rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 ### Docker Compose and Virtual Private Networks

 If you experience persistent problems with Docker's internal connectivity, make sure you are not using a system-wide Virtual Private Network, or some other tool which might block Docker's internal network traffic.
 We experienced this problem using **Mullvad** VPN on Linux Mint, on one of our developer team's machines.
 Docker compose ran fine, and each container appeared to work independently, but each container was unable to 'see' the others, resulting in crashes and errors.
 The solution was to disable the VPN.

+### Docker build cache errors on VPS deployments

+On some occasions we have encountered errors when trying to run `s/docker-up` on a VPS, where the Docker build cache is corrupted.
+This can be resolved by running `docker builder prune` and then `s/docker-up` again.
+This clears the Docker build cache and forces it to rebuild the images from scratch.
+Importantly for Live, it does not affect Docker Volumes, so the database and other data is not lost.